rumpelrausch/azr3/README.md

 I'm glad the port from 2.2 to 2.4 did succeed, and I did a lot of refactoring in order to not look completely dinosaur when publishing the code today.

+Anyway, I still like the simplicity VST 2 implements.
+It's not too hard to understand, and it's footprint is smaller.
+My personal opinion: SDK 2 is a much easier starting point for VST plugin creation, which itself is quite a good kickoff into DSP stuff.

 ## Any special features?
 The instrument itself is pretty straight forward, but it comes with some non-obvious features: